 Name Brief Description of Location

 30 St. Albans Road.
 Between St. Albans Road & rear of 1 - 23

 Dean's Gardens.

 31 Runcie Close.
 From Slimmons Drive to Orton Close.

 32 Runcie Close/Field Close.
 Rear of 19 - 32 Field Close, 1 - 6 Brecken

 Close & 9 - 29 Runcie Close.

 33 Pitstone Close.
-Junction of View Gardens, Wendover &
+Junction of Highview Gardens, Wendover

-Pitstone Close.
+& Pitstone Close.

 34 Sandringham Crescent opp.
 North side of Sandringham Crescent below

 Larkswood Road.
 Open Space from opp.
 Chiltern Road to

 rear of 31 Ivinghoe Close.

 35 Craiglands.
 Adjacent to 8 - 32 Craiglands.

 36 Ripon Way/ Stanton Close.
 Commencing at Harness Way open space

 & backing onto Ripon Way, Cheriton Close

 & Stanton Close, continuing to

 Sandringham Crescent.

 37 Sandpit Lane.
 Open area adjacent to Sandpit Lane

 commencing at no. 159 Sandpit Lane,

 passing Newgate Close and continuing to

 Ardens Marsh.

-38 The Ridgeway Flats.
-3 areas around 257 - 503 The Ridgeway.

-Area enclosed by 298 - 338 The Ridgeway

-& 46 - 136 Hughenden Road.
-Area in front

-of 41 - 95 Hughenden Road.

-- 5.128 The Detailed Local Plan Technical Report on Green Spaces was prepared by St Albans District Council (SADC) in May 2016 and updated in September 2016.
-This Report identified the more important green spaces and assessed their location, use, size and accessibility against national standards.
+5.128 The Detailed Local Plan Technical Report on Green Spaces was prepared by St Albans District Council (SADC) in May 2016 and updated in September 2016.
+This Report identified the more important green spaces and assessed their location, use, size and

+- accessibility against national standards.
 This Policy has used the information prepared by this Report as the basis for identifying Local Green Spaces. - 5.129 This Report identified types of green spaces and these categories have been used within this Local Green Belt Policy.
 The principal areas of green space outside the Metropolitan Green Belt have been confirmed as Local Green Spaces while other areas considered essential to the character of the area have been classified as Non-designated Green Spaces and development policies have been applied to ensure they are only lost to development in exceptional circumstances. - 5.130 Many areas of open space owned or managed by the Parish, are within the Metropolitan Green Belt.
 These areas receive the protection of The National Planning Policy Framework (NPPF) and are not included within this policy.